Chapter 16

 Request for a Leave of One Year or Less

-A request for a leave of one year or less is initiated in writing to the dean and department head.
-A leave of absence requires the affirmative recommendation of the department head and the approval of the dean.
-The decision whether to approve the leave typically is based on the needs and funding of the unit, except in the case of family and medical leave (see Chapter 16.03).
-Once approved by the dean, documentation is forwarded to the Academic Personnel Office for recording.
+A request for a leave of one year or less is initiated in writing (form may be used--see Appendix 16-A) to the dean and department and requires the affirmative recommendation of the department chair and the approval of the dean.
+The decision whether to approve the leave typically is based on the needs and funding of the unit, except in the case of federal and Wisconsin Family and Medical leave entitlements, and under UW Madison Family-Related (Parental) Leave Policy (UPPP 16.03).

 Effective With Notification Regarding Failure to Return